THE CHILDREN'S HOLOCAUST MEMORIAL

 The project evolved into a story of collective remembrance.

-Within the two and a half years it took to collect the buttons, the students’ role changed from learners to teachers, as they began to host and present to other schools, across the country, who were inspired by their project.
+In the two and a half years it took to collect the buttons, the students’ role changed from learners to teachers, as they began to host and present to other schools, across the country, who were inspired by their project.

 Their dedication to the project soon garnered support and interest from multiple sectors of the community.
 Along with numerous print media stories, the project featured as a news item on Television New Zealand in 2008 and 2010, and the children were interviewed on Radio New Zealand’s Nine to Noon programme in 2009.
 One of the highlights of the national attention given to the project was a visit by Prime Minister John Key in August 2009.